MITCH DAVIS

 One More Thing

 LLMs represent something I’ve wanted to do since I was about nineteen years old, when I first published Rolling Sixes.
 There was a thing I was reading about called Natural Language Processing.
 For more information about Natural Language Processing, ask your AI.
 It’s what your AI was built on.
-It’s basically just using computers to interpret language.
+Its function is using computers to interpret language.
 It’s computer-assisted linguistics.

-But that is besides the point.
-Natural Language Processing is at a point where an LLM can detect deliberate rhythmic structures of language and that is a beautiful thing.
+But that’s beside the point.
+Natural Language Processing can detect deliberate rhythmic structures of language at a glance and that is a beautiful thing.
 It’s exactly what I’ve always wanted.
 Of course there are issues, like how it needs different questioning tactics and a lot of coaching to get a decent picture out of it, but it works.

 It’s a massive achievement in technology overall.
 I think it’s fucking sick that you can directly build images and video out of language now.
 I can direct my imagination into Veo3 and have something come onscreen in seconds, which is magic.
 There’s an argument to be made that written prose skips the whole ‘screen’ aspect, but that’s a whole different discussion.